 Chu Kei 327-329, R/C B, Avenida da Praia Grande

 This is a must-eat dish when in Macau.
 These fried noodles–with or without meat–are served all around the city, either in smaller or bigger restaurants.
-What matters is that it’s super affordable and one of the most fulfilling dishes when it comes to local, simple and comfort food.
+What matters is that it’s super affordable and one of the most fulfilling dishes when it comes to local, simple, and comforting food.

 Cais 22 22A Avenida de Demetrio Cinatti, Shop C, G/F, Patane, Macau

-Wa Fong 424, Avenida Dr. Sun Yat Sen
+Wa Fong 424, Avenida Dr. Sun Yat Sen, Taipa

 There’re certainly other places where you can get this Chinese-style delicacy, but we recommend heading to São Domingos’ top floor (in Leal Senado), where there’s a canteen-like area with all kinds of local food.
 Here, you can see the cooks making your meal, which lets you experience a whole lot more than just eating.